 If you insist on driving in NYC, here are Chug’s tips: flow with the traffic … have a good map (a good navigator or GPS is a real plus) … signal your turns … wear your seat belt … only short bursts on the horn to alert others, no prolonged honking … the cabbies are trying to make a living … buses are moving a lot of people … the pedestrians will (usually) move when you have the green and YOU keep moving forward … don’t back up when stopped at a light … no shouting or pointing body parts or objects at anyone outside the car … keep your sense of humor … good music helps … gas is cheaper in New Jersey … see our Parking in New York article … better yet, let someone else drive while you enjoy the city!

-Chug writes many of the web site and book reviews, and takes care of technical matters from Washington, DC.
+Chug writes many of the web site and book reviews, and takes care of technical matters from the Commonwealth of Virginia.

 You can help support our blog by buying things and clicking on our advertiser’s links.